What do I need for my first consultation?

 For insured patients, prices are set according to the scales produced by the major insurance companies, and Mr. Mathew is recognized by most major insurance providers.

-If you a self pay patient Mr. Mathew's fee for an initial consultation is £180 and a follow up consultation fee is £140.
+If you are a self pay patient Mr. Mathew’s fees vary according to the clinic location .
 Further pricing information can be provided upon request.
-The individual hospitals may have their own charges for investigations and medications.
+The individual hospitals may have their own additional charges for investigations and medications.

 The decision for surgery is not always easy and adequate time will be offered to ensure you understand what is involved.
 Once you have decided on surgery you will be consented for the operation and Mr. Mathew will provide you with an OPCS code.
 Once you have been given the OPCS code you should inform your insurance company to obtain authorization.
 Occasionally multiple OPCS codes are required for one operation and this would represent two or more different procedures being performed in the one operation.